November 6, 2025

 3D Systems Prox SLS 6100 3D Printer /Source: 3D Systems

 Selective Laser Sintering (SLS) is a powder bed fusion 3D printing technology.
-Material is used in a powdered form which is melted at a particle level with a powerful laser to fuse adjacent particles to form a geometry of the specific layer.
+Polymer material is used in a powdered form which is melted at a particle level with a powerful laser to fuse adjacent particles to form a geometry of the specific layer.
 The process is repeated for each layer till the final object is printed.

 Skirt